Skip to main content

 Signature verified successfully!

-Example response if an invalid keyid is used to sign the message:
+If an invalid keyid is used to sign the message, you'll get a 401 Unauthorized response.

 Status Code: 401